Skip to main content

 scrapeLoop(ctx, s)

 Warmup is opportunistic.
-Home page fails or hits a challenge?
-Log it and keep going.
-The scrape loop should handle that case on its own.
+If the home page fails or hits a challenge, log it and keep going.
+The scrape loop should handle missing warmup state on its own.

 tip

-Got a heavy login flow?
-Do an authenticated warmup once per process: log in, navigate, save with Save().
-Later runs just LoadSession() from disk and start scraping right away, no re-login dance.
+For a target with a heavy login flow, do the authenticated warmup once per process: log in, navigate, save with Save().
+Subsequent runs call LoadSession() and start scraping immediately without re-running the login dance.

-By default, sessions ship with a cookie jar.
-One jar per session, shared across every request that goes through it.
+Sessions ship with a cookie jar by default: one jar per session, shared across every request the session sends.

 One session, one target

 The default.
-Shared cookie jar, every request through the same session sees the same cookies.
+A shared cookie jar means every request through the session sees the same cookies.

 s := httpcloak.NewSession("chrome-latest")